-In just over two school years, the BC SOGI Educator Network has grown from 9 to 56 districts!
-Below is a current list of districts we are in conversation with.
+In just over two school years, the BC SOGI Educator Network has grown from 9 to 60 districts!
+Below is a current list of districts that are participating in the BC SOGI Educator Network.

 Is your district and school involved?
 To learn more about your local districts participation, learn more at how to join.

-Burnaby, Conseil Scolaire Francophone, Coquitlam, Delta, New Westminster, North Vancouver, Maple Ridge-Pitt Meadows, Richmond, Sea to Sky, Surrey, New Westminster, North Vancouver, Vancouver, West Vancouver
+Burnaby, Conseil Scolaire Francophone, Coquitlam, Delta, New Westminster, North Vancouver, Maple Ridge-Pitt Meadows, Richmond, Sea to Sky, Surrey, Vancouver, and West Vancouver

 Vancouver Island / Sunshine Coast

-Alberni, Cowichan Valley, Comox Valley, Greater Victoria, Gulf Islands, Nanaimo/Ladysmith, Qualicum, Saanich, Sooke, Sunshine Coast, Vancouver Island North, Campbell River, Vancouver Island West, Powell River
+Alberni, Campbell River, Comox Valley, Cowichan Valley, Greater Victoria, Gulf Islands, Nanaimo-Ladysmith, Powell River, Qualicum, Saanich, Sooke, Sunshine Coast, Vancouver Island North, and Vancouver Island West

-Arrow Lakes, Rocky Mountain, Kootenay-Columbia, Kootenay-Lake, Southeast Kootenay, Boundary
+Arrow Lakes, Boundary, Kootenay-Columbia, Kootenay-Lake, Rocky Mountain, and Southeast Kootenay

 “The network enabled us to go further in our SOGI work.”